-It is Company policy that any employee who violates this Code, or who directs or approves a violation of this Code, may be subject to appropriate discipline, which may include termination of employment or removal from the Board, as appropriate.
+It is Company policy that any employee, consultant or director who violates this Code, or who directs or approves a violation of this Code, may be subject to appropriate discipline, which may include termination of employment or the consulting relationship or removal from the Company's Board of Directors (the "Board"), as appropriate.
 This determination will be based upon the facts and circumstances of each particular situation.
 If you are accused of violating this Code you will be given an opportunity to present your version of the events at issue prior to any determination of appropriate discipline.
-Employees who violate the law or this Code may expose themselves to substantial civil damages, criminal fines and prison terms.
+Employees, consultants and directors who violate the law or this Code may expose themselves to substantial civil damages, criminal fines and prison terms.
 The Company may also face substantial fines and penalties and may incur damage to its reputation and standing in the community.
 Your conduct as a representative of the Company, if it does not comply with the law or with this Code, can result in serious consequences for both you and the Company.